carmelosammarco/tool4NC/README.md

 ## Installation for Windows users:

+As first things please install [cdo - climate data operator](https://code.mpimet.mpg.de/projects/cdo).
+It is required to run few functions inside the "TAB2:netCDF-Manipulations".
+From the product web page you can download the version which satisfy your system characteristics.
+Once de-compressed the folder downloaded just run the .exe file to install cdo in your Windows OS system.

-As first thing please consider to install [Anaconda](https://www.anaconda.com) 3.* version (Be aware that to use this software is suggested python ~=3.6).
+Also please consider to install [Anaconda](https://www.anaconda.com) 3.* version (Be aware that to use this software is suggested python ~=3.6).
 The file from you downloaded will be a stardard executable (.exe).
 Before run the installation please be sure to tick the option for add in the Windows PATH environment variable the path of the anaconda package.

 Furthermore, an update of pip, setuptools and wheels is suggested.
 You can do it executing the following command: